krobert1/hello-world/README.md

 Hello people
-Am Robert here and a new to programming
+Am Robert here and am new to programming